Skip to content

 Important: Additional Restrictions May Apply in Hackney

-Hackney has conservation areas.
+Hackney has 30 conservation areas.
+These include Albion Square, Broadway Market, Clapton Common, Clapton Pond, Clapton Square, Clissold Park.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Hackney has Article 4 directions in force.
 Article 4 directions remove specific permitted development rights in defined areas.
 If your property is covered by an Article 4 direction, you may need planning permission for work that would normally be permitted.
 Contact Hackney planning department to check whether an Article 4 direction applies to your property.